wso2/cellery-samples/composites/todo-service/README.md

 Execute below steps to create ingress and invoke the application.

 1. Execute below command to create an ingress.
-Please note [this](https://raw.githubusercontent.com/wso2-cellery/samples/master/composites/todo-service/todo-service-ingress.yaml) ingress is created to service `todos--todos-service` and this name is depends on the instance name of the composite instance (as we have started the composite instance as `todos`, the service name will be `todos--todos-service`).
-Therefore, in case if you have started the composite instance with different name, you will have to modify the ingress service name, and create it accordingly.
+Please note [this](https://raw.githubusercontent.com/wso2-cellery/samples/master/composites/todo-service/todo-service-ingress.yaml) ingress is created to direct the traffic to kubernetes service `todos--todos-service` and this name is depends on the instance name of the composite (as we have started the composite instance as `todos`, the service name will be `todos--todos-service`).
+Therefore, in case if you have started the composite instance with different name (e.g. `my-todos`), you will have to modify the ingress service name, and create it accordingly (e.g. `my-todos--todos-service`).

     ```
     $ kubectl apply -f https://raw.githubusercontent.com/wso2-cellery/samples/master/composites/todo-service/todo-service-ingress.yaml